coola quickstart¶

 True

-Internally, torch.testing.assert_close
+Internally, torch.testing.assert_close tries to

 convert some values to tensors to compare them, which can lead to surprising results like: